SHASMAN3/SHASMAN3/README.md

 # Bio

 Hi there 👋
-I'm Shashim Mankar, a Machine Learning Engineer.
+I'm Shashim Mankar.

-🔭 I’m currently working on Data Science, Machine Learning projects.
+🔭 An AI/ML Engineer with a strong foundation in Python, stats, and algorithms, boasting 3+ years experience (2+ industry).
+I innovate in Machine Learning, Deep Learning, NLP, and RAG, designing scalable, knowledge-enhanced AI applications with LLMs, vector databases, and embedding-based search.

+🔭

-🌱 I’m currently learning NLP, Deep learning.
+🌱 I’m currently learning Agentic AI, MLOPS and LLMOPs .

 B.Sc.
 Mathematics from SGBA University.